-I’m so happy to welcome my dear friend, Holly from the Coconut Head’s Cancer Survival Guide, here today.
+I’m so happy to welcome my dear friend, Holly from Pink Fortitude, here today.
 Her enthusiasm and go-get-it-done attitude is infectious.
 And best of all, Holly is one of those people who you know truly cares about you, about people, about issues, about helping.
 So enough of me blabbing, hereeee-reeee’s Holly!

 Hello to everyone at Organized 31!
-I am Holly, also known as the Coconut Head and you can find me blogging away at the Coconut Head’s Cancer Survival Guide.
+I am Holly, also known as the Coconut Head and you can find me blogging away at Pink Fortitude.
 I absolutely love Susan and am so honored to call her not just a dear friend but family.
 We are guest posting today on each other’s blogs and tag-teaming about a topic I am (unfortunately) very familiar with – medical files and organization.

 Let’s face it, at some point in our lives, we will face a medical crisis, take care of a family member with a major illness, or care for elderly parents.
 What do they all have in common?
 Lots of paperwork.
 This is how you can organize your medical files and records to give you one less thing to worry about during care.

 PART 1 – The Accordion File

 An accordion file which opens at the top is probably one of the best items to have on hand to deal with a major illness.

 What to Include

 This information is good to keep permanently in your medical file, and also to have on hand for every doctor’s appointment: